slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

 How to get back mtd3 drive remotely
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This might take a few reruns until the mtd drive is accessed by the blackfin upon linux startup.
+This might take a few reruns (maybe even 10) until the mtd drive is accessed by the blackfin upon linux startup.

   .. code-block:: bash